 We also get Free Prime video that I use to watch kid shows like Mr. Rodgers, Tumble Leaf, and Zaboomafoo!
 So we rarely pay for Netflix and never ever cable.
 Try Prime free for 30 days here!

 This app is AWESOME!
 I’m sure you have heard of it.
 I scan grocery receipts of stores they support (most major grocery stores) and get money back for items I’m already buying.
 I was so excited to get my first $20 back via PayPal!
-Get $10 free by signing up and scanning your first receipt.
+Get $10 by signing up and scanning your first receipt.

 Decide it’s ok to give smaller gifts